mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter9.md

 > **Final Challenge**
 >
-> With you understanding of the entire pipeline.
-Add some more Pokemon to the mix, and a few more intents.
-Source some new graphics, and update the deployed web app in Azure.
+> Starting from the beginning with the Custom Speech Service (acoustic & language data sets, models, and deployments), add some more Pokemon to the mix.
+Then update the LUIS intents, entities, and phrase lists.
+Finally, add more images to the web site and deploy it all to Azure.

+> **Super Double Secret Probation Challenge**
+>
+> As you can see, I desperately need help styling the web site that's part of this workshop.
+Submit a PR to my Github repo!
+Please.
+Someone.

 ### Increasing LUIS Accuracy